TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 - **No-lurch disembark jump:** A disembark jump without incurring strafe lurch.
 Performed by holding forward, left, and right, then letting go of forward and a lateral direction and strafing.

-**Disembark boost** \-
+- **Disembark boost:**
   Performed by pressing crouch and holding forward as you disembark.
 When done correctly you'll receive a considerable horizontal speed boost that can be easily transitioned into a slidehop.
 You cannot disembark boost while using a Titan dash, you must be sprinting.

 - **No-lurch disembark boost:** A disembark boost without incurring strafe lurch.
 Performed by holding forward and a strafe key, then immediately beginning the strafe and releasing the forward input after a boost.